6. Business as a Game – For People Who Aren't Familiar with Business

 What Business Really Is

-Business is broader than you might think: a network of people making decisions, competing, experimenting, and creating value together.
+A network of people making decisions, competing, experimenting, and creating value together.

 Examples from Creative Industries